New Canadian Trademarks LawMedia

 The new Canadian Trademarks Act and Rules come into force in Canada on June 17, 2019.
 The following is a highlight of changes in the law coming into force (CIF).

 - The filing basis for applications has been eliminated.
 Accordingly there is no longer the need to specify the basis for filing of: a) a date of first use, b) intent to use, or c) on a foreign application/registration with use abroad.
-We believe the absence of this requirement at the time of filing may lead to more applications being filed by trademark trolls editing is a separate.
+We believe the absence of this requirement at the time of filing may lead to more applications being filed by trademark trolls.
 Further, any application that is filed prior to the CIF date on the basis of intent to use, including allowed application with the deadline to file a declaration of use, will proceed to registration upon the payment of the government registration fee and the requirement of filing a declaration of use is waived.

 - The NICE protocol will be implemented on the CIF date and all goods and services will now be classified according to this international classification system.
 Applications filed before the CIF date that do not include acceptable NICE classification will be suspended until proper classes are added.